Bercy station (Paris Métro): History

-The station opened on 1 March 1909 with the opening of the original section of Line 6 from Place d'Italie to Nation (although part of Line 5—some dating back to 2 October 1900—was incorporated into Line 6 on 12 October 1942).
+The station opened on 1 March 1909 when Line 6 was opened from Nation to Place d'Italie.
+(Line 6 was extended from Place d’Italie to Etoile in 1942.).
 The Line 14 platforms opened on 15 October 1998 as part of the original section of the line from Madeleine to Bibliothèque François Mitterrand.

-It is named after the streets it is situated in and the neighbourhood of Bercy, which is mentioned in a document written in 1134.
-Over the centuries the lords of Bercy built a castle there which eventually covered a third of the commune of Bercy, which was absorbed into Paris in 1860.
-It was the location of the Barrière de Bercy, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in the 19th century.
+The station is named after the Rue de Bercy and the Boulevard de Bercy whose intersection lies above it.
+The intersection is on the site of the Barrière de Bercy, one of the gates in the Wall of the Farmers-General (1784-1860), where taxes were collected on goods brought into the city.
+The Rue and the Boulevard were named after the commune of Bercy, which upon its creation in 1790 stretched along the Seine from the present-day Boulevard de Bercy to Charenton-le-Pont, much of it controlled during the Middle Ages by the lords of Bercy.
+When Paris annexed its near suburbs in 1860, the commune was partitioned and Bercy became a district in the new 12th arrondissement bounded by what is now the Boulevard de Bercy, Boulevard de Charenton, Boulevard Périphérique, and the Seine.

 From 1972 to 1974, during the pneumatisation of Line 6, the Gare de Paris Bercy, located south of the station, was used to carry out this work.
-West of Bercy station on Line 6 is the Pont de Bercy, which the line uses to cross the Seine towards the Rive Gauche.

 On 16 July 2018, several name signs of the station are temporarily replaced to celebrate the victory of the France national football team at the 2018 FIFA World Cup, as in five other stations.
 Bercy was humorously renamed Bercy les Bleus (for "Merci les Bleus") as a thank you to the players of the French team.